arend-lang/site/src/documentation/tutorial/PartI/case.md

   }
 {%endarend%}

+**Exercise 4:** Define the view, which represents a natural number as a pair of the quotient and the remainder of division by a positive {%ard%}m{%endard%}.
+Implement the division function.
+{: .notice--info}

 # Decidable predicates

 Here we will discuss predicates in propositions-as-types logic, that is functions {%ard%}P : A -> \Type{%endard%}.